20 min read

 Embedded Malicious Code (CWE-506)

 Malicious packages in npm surged from 38 reports in 2018 to over 2,168 in 2024 (arXiv, 2025).
 Snyk identified over 3,000 malicious npm packages in 2024 alone, with JavaScript remaining the most targeted ecosystem into 2025 (Snyk, 2025).
-In Q1 2025, 56% of discovered malware was designed for data exfiltration, up from 26% in Q4 2024 (Sonatype, 2025).
+By Q4 2025, the number had exploded further, with Sonatype blocking 120,612 malware attacks in a single quarter (Sonatype, 2026).

 Common tactics include typosquatting (publishing packages with names like lodahs hoping developers mistype lodash), dependency confusion (publishing internal package names to public registries), and star-jacking (cloning popular repositories to build false credibility).
 Research shows 71.2% of malicious packages use long names with more than 10 characters, and 67.3% include dashes, mimicking legitimate naming conventions (arXiv, 2025).